SuperOfficeDocs/crmscript/docs/api-reference/classes/NSActivitySummaryItem/GetDocumentId.md

 # Integer GetDocumentId()

-Document id - 0 if not a document
+Document id* 0 if not a document

 **Returns:** Integer